Introducing Leo Examples

 Learn more about the Leo Rover's line follower example from this article.

-For the object detection example in a Leo Rover, we used a pre-trained model from the TensorFlow Lite repository.
-It will allow your robot to recognize a wide number of different objects listed in the COCO dataset by drawing a frame around the identified item.
-Along with the frame, there will appear the object’s label and the confidence parameter specified as a percentage.
+To implement the object detection example on the Leo Rover, we used a pre-trained model from the TensorFlow Lite repository.
+This model enables your robot to recognize a wide range of objects listed in the COCO dataset by drawing a frame around the detected item and displaying its label along with a confidence parameter specified as a percentage.
 Depending on your preferences, the parameter values can be easily altered by manipulating the sliders so that the feature draws bounding boxes around only those objects whose confidence meets the percentage threshold you've set.

 Having your Leo Rover, a computer running on Linux OS or ROS, as well as some basic ROS understanding is all you need to fire this feature up.
 See how to do that in our tutorial.